Understanding Truck Tire Blowouts & Accidents

 Tire blowouts happen when a weakened tire is subjected to sudden pressure or impact that causes the tire to burst or rapidly lose air pressure.
 A blowout may result from any of the following factors:

-• Potholes – Impact between the tire and a pothole or other obstacle can pinch the internal components of a tire, causing it to fray or even cut all the way through the tire’s fabric and rubber.
+- Potholes – Impact between the tire and a pothole or other obstacle (for example, when a tire hits a curb, causing sidewall damage) can pinch the internal components of a tire, causing it to fray or even cut all the way through the tire’s fabric and rubber.

-• Overloading – The reason semi-trucks run on 18 wheels is because of their incredible weight.
+- Overloading – The reason semi-trucks run on 18 wheels is because of their incredible weight.
 It requires the weight-carrying capacity of multiple tires to transport these huge vehicles and their payloads.
-When those tires’ maximum capacity is exceeded, it creates a situation ripe for tire blowouts.
+When those tires’ maximum capacity is exceeded, it creates a situation ripe for semi-truck tire blowouts.

-• Wear over time – The truth is that a truck’s tires may experience any of these risk factors and not blow out right in the moment.
-Instead, the tire is weakened a little more each time by exposure to these factors.
+- Wear over time – The truth is that a truck’s tires may experience any of these risk factors and not blow out right in the moment.
+The rubber in a tire can also break down due to exposure to the elements, such as sunlight and heat, causing the tire to lose elasticity and crack – a condition known as dry rot.
+The tire is weakened a little more each time by exposure to all of these risk factors.
 It may be weeks or months later when that critical mass is hit and the blowout takes place.

 Rollover accidents caused by tire blowouts